nikshrimali/TSAI_EVA/Assignment-5/Step2 - Sauce & Toppings/README.md

 - Post each epoch the model is gaining some training accuracy, but no change in the test accuracy, hence even decrasing the params will work

+- This model is still overfitting.
+As training accuracy touches 100%, there can be no more improvements expected with this model in the testing accuracy.

 ***************************************************************************

 # Exp 2 - More Thinning of model